DAT Dental Admission Test 2026 June — Prep Guide, Scores & Bootcamp

 • Total Science (TS): Combines Biology, General Chemistry, and Organic Chemistry subscores.
 Strong TS scores signal readiness for the science-heavy dental curriculum.

-Understanding the dat score range matters when setting realistic goals.
+Understanding the dat exam matters when setting realistic goals.
 Top-tier programs such as Harvard School of Dental Medicine, UCLA, and University of Michigan typically look for a 20+ AA and PAT.
 Most accredited programs accept students with 19+ AA.
 Below 17 in any section raises red flags, even if your GPA is strong.

 What is the Dat? - DAT - Dental Admission Test certification study resource